-In December 2020, online training was delivered to employees of Polskie Sieci Elektroenergetyczne on claims under third party liability, motor claims and machinery/property claims in the power industry.
-The training was held for three days and was delivered by specialists in their respective fields.

-Business Open Door Days is a workshop event for students from across Poland.
-It offers students an opportunity to face the real business issues and become familiar with the unique daily challenges in the area of their choice.
+In December 2020, online training was delivered to employees of Polskie Sieci Elektroenergetyczne on claims under third party liability, motor claims and machinery/property claims in business issues and become familiar with the unique daily challenges in the area of their choice.
 They are also able to put the knowledge gained during their studies to a test.
 Through the workshops, they learn the organizational culture and work at PZU and are encouraged to participate in other events designated for students.